 Exercise Science is a broad field of study that encompasses numerous possible career pathways, almost all of which are strongly oriented toward serving others.
 The curriculum for Exercise Science majors is therefore designed to both prepare graduates for a specific career and/or graduate study, as well as to remain true to the Brevard College mission and its motto, "Learn in order to Serve."
-A student majoring in Exercise Science will choose one of three emphases: 1) Allied Medical Fields (for students interested in, for example, Exercise Physiology, Cardiac Rehabilitation, or Physical Therapy); 2) Fitness Leadership (for students who might want to be a Personal Trainer, Manager of a Fitness Club, or a Strength and Conditioning Specialist); or 3) Physical Education (for students who want to become a coach or teach Physical Education at any level, Kindergarten through high school.)
+A student majoring in Exercise Science may choose to pursue a B.S. or a B.A.
 A grade of C- or higher must be earned in all courses in the major.
+The B.S. and B.A. degrees in Exercise Science prepare students for a wide variety of career choices including graduate schools.
+The B.A. in Exercise Science may also prepare the student for teacher licensure in Physical Education grades K-12.
+See Teacher Education Licensure Program for full details of required courses.